“Your patience, love and always-positive attitudes are what makes Haytown such a special school. We are very lucky!” –Beth Cozza, Parent

 The walls to our foundation are built utilizing a specialized curriculum that meets the needs of each child at his or her own developmental level.
 This individualized approach enhances and encourages intellectual and emotional growth while fostering a love of learning.
 Children learn in a play-centric environment while developing the basic skills for reading, writing, math and science.

 “CJ grew in so many ways this year!
-Most importantly he discovered he loved going to school…he loved learning and his teachers.” –Kristin Licata, parent
+Most importantly he discovered he loved going to school…he loved learning and his teachers.” –Kristin Licata, Parent

 Our philosophy nurtures young children to develop confidence and readiness for the increasingly rigorous challenges of kindergarten and beyond.

 “This school provides a family atmosphere with the most kind, loving and caring teachers to be found anywhere.
-Haytown will always be remembered in our hearts as our extended family.” -Kim Thompson, alumni parent
+Haytown will always be remembered in our hearts as our extended family.” -Kim Thompson, Alumni Parent

-We believe parents of Haytown children should know the faces, personalities and value systems of the staff that cares for and teaches their children.
+We believe parents of Haytown children should know the faces, personalities and value systems of the staff that care for and teaches their children.
 Parents become familiar with those values the moment they walk their child inside the school.
 Each day the school director will greet you and your child at the entrance of the school, while the teachers eagerly await the arrival of your child at the classroom door where children are met with a smile.

 “Haytown Nursery School was a great experience for my whole family.
-They created a balance of learning and nurturing that my son needed, and also that his mom needed.” –Lisa Fenton, alumni parent
+They created a balance of learning and nurturing that my son needed, and also that his mom needed.” –Lisa Fenton, Alumni Parent

 There are many forms of communication between parents, school staff and the board of directors.
 These include weekly newsletters, emails, and phone.
+Parents always have:

 - Access to observe activities in the classroom at any time